 The quarterly buying cycle

 As you attract more brand spend on your ad inventory, the impact of the quarterly buying cycle becomes more obvious.
-Whereas small business advertisers tend to adjust spend continually, brand spend often follows a quarterly cycle.
-Towards the end of each quarter CPMs can increase as agencies ramp up to meet delivery targets.
-As the new quarter comes in they can then drop suddenly until campaigns are updated and get running again.
+While small business advertisers tend to adjust spend continually, brand spend often follows a quarterly cycle.
+Towards the end of each quarter, CPMs can increase as agencies ramp up to meet delivery targets.
+As the new quarter comes in, they can then drop suddenly until campaigns are updated and get running again.

 News and events

-The supply and demand nature of display ads can result in a double-whammy success for publishers in the right position when a news-cycle goes their way.
-The impact of increased traffic numbers can be multiplied if advertisers are quick to react and want to capitalise on that traffic.
+The supply-and-demand nature of display ads can result in a double-whammy success for publishers in the right position when a news-cycle goes their way.
+The impact of increased traffic numbers can be multiplied if advertisers are quick to react, and want to capitalize on that traffic.

-The fact is that the ad-eco system is both fragile and dynamic and anything that changes that balance of supply and demand can send impression CPMs up or down in an instant.
-There is also a danger that publishers give too much focus to impression CPM.
-The highest paid impression means nothing if it isn’t delivered and factors like deliver-ability, latency and website performance can often have just as much impact as any point on this page.
+The fact is that the online advertising ecosystem is both fragile and dynamic, and anything that alters the balance of supply and demand can send impression CPMs up or down in an instant.
+There is also a danger when publishers give too much focus to impression CPM.
+The highest-paid impression means nothing if it isn’t delivered, and factors like deliverability, latency and website performance can often have just as much impact as any point on this page.

-At OKO we encourage publishers to look at the whole picture and measure revenue on a visitor basis.
-Impression CPM is cornerstone of that, but not the only one that needs attention to ensure that overall revenues are strong.
-If you would like you find out more about how that might apply to your ad inventory why not book a free consultation with one of our Google Certified experts?
-If not be sure to subscribe to our monthly bulletin of essential news for ad publishers.
+At OKO, we encourage publishers to look at the whole picture, and measure revenue on a visitor basis.
+Impression CPM is the cornerstone of that, but not the only one that needs attention to ensure that overall revenues are strong.
+If you would like to find out more about how that might apply to your ad inventory, why not book a free consultation with one of our Google Certified experts?